 There are many factors that influence your choice of a neck pillow and many recommendations about how to make such a choice.
 If you feel overwhelmed, first of all, figure out what kind of pain you have, what stage of treatment you are in, and what sleeping positions you prefer.
 When you answer these three questions it will be easier for you to choose among the wide variety of neck pillows that are present at the market today.
 You will be able to understand what type of filling to choose and what shape of pillow you need.
 Here is an overview of the best pillows in the market for various neck conditions.

-Best Pillow for Side Sleepers with Neck and Shoulder Pain
+Side Sleepers with Neck and Shoulder Pain

 People who sleep on their side need extra support for their neck.
 When sleeping on the side, there is a bigger distance between your head and the mattress.
 This distance has to be filled, so the spine is straight to avoid pains from an uncomfortable sleeping position in the morning.
 Here is a review of the best pillows for side sleepers.